 - In a separate large bowl, combine flour, both sugars, baking soda, salt, and cinnamon.
 Whisk to blend all ingredients together.

 - Add dry ingredients to wet ingredients.
 Mix with a spoon or spatula until all dry ingredients are fully incorporated.
 Give the bottom of the bowl a few scrapes to make sure there are no pockets of dry ingredients remaining.

 - Add the finely diced apples and fold in until they are evenly distributed in the batter.

 - Pour into prepared bundt pan and rap pan onto counter firmly several times to remove bubbles and encourage batter to settle into the crevices of the bundt pan.
 (You can do this on a folded kitchen towel to protect the counter and minimize the noise).

 - Bake for 55-60 minutes.
 The top should be golden brown, the cake should be pulling away from edges of pan slightly, and a tester inserted into the middle of the cake should come out with no crumbs attached.

 - Cool cake in pan for 10 minutes and then invert onto a cooling rack.
 Gently move the bundt pan back and forth ever so slightly to loosen it, and then carefully lift it off the cake.
 Cool completely before adding glaze.

 - In a four cup liquid measuring cup (or similar, ideally with pour spout) add the powdered sugar, cream and vanilla.
 Whisk together until no lumps remain.
 It should be very thick but pourable.
 If necessary, add one teaspoon additional cream.
 Pour glaze onto top of cooled bundt cake and let set before serving.

-If you like this apple bundt cake, you might also enjoy:
+If you like this apple and olive oil cake, you might also enjoy these recipes!